PizzaWithMilk/Github-tracker-template/README.md

 **A note on `everyone`:** this pings *everyone* who can see that channel, whether they're active right now or not — it's meant for a channel people already expect update pings in (like a dedicated `#releases` channel), not a general chat channel where it would be disruptive.

+`PING_MODE`/`PING_ID` set the workflow's *global default* — every repo in `REPOS` uses these unless that repo's own line overrides them.
+See [Monitoring multiple repositories](#monitoring-multiple-repositories) above for that per-repo override format.

-Only the *first* message of a batch gets a ping — so if five releases land at once because the monitor catches up on things it missed, you'll be pinged once, not five times.
-If you're watching multiple repos in the same workflow file (see [Monitoring multiple repositories](#monitoring-multiple-repositories)), this also applies *across* repos in the same run — only the very first new item found, whichever repo it came from, gets pinged.
+Only the *first* message of a batch gets a ping — so if five releases land at once for one repo because the monitor catches up on things it missed, you'll be pinged once for that repo, not five times.
+If you're watching multiple repos in the same workflow file, each one pings independently on its own terms — see [Monitoring multiple repositories](#monitoring-multiple-repositories) for the full picture.
 (More on batches in [Catching up on multiple items](#catching-up-on-multiple-items) below.)

-You don't need to edit any code for any of this — `PING_MODE` and `PING_ID` are the only two settings involved.
+You don't need to edit any code for any of this — `PING_MODE` and `PING_ID` (globally, or per repo in `REPOS`) are the only settings involved.

 ## How it behaves